 She longs for parallel versions of herself

-A series of works made for a one-month online artist residency at the Belgrade Art Studio, culminating in a short film.
-The theme of the residency was 'artist on standby'.
-The final 6 minute work explores ideas to do with standing-by, in several senses: being full of readiness and expectation, and having to stay beside, not touching or acting.
+In April and May 2021, I took part in a 4 week online Artist residency organised by the Belgrade Art Studio.
+A group of 7 artists from across the globe gathered weekly online and experimented with creating work around the theme of 'Artist on Standby'.
+I made a series of audiovisual works that culminated with a 6 minute video entitled ‘She longs for parallel versions of herself’.
+A slow-moving diptych, it explores ideas to do with standing-by, in several senses: being full of readiness and expectation, and having to stay beside, not touching or acting.
 I wanted to play with the tension between the enforced stasis we have all been subject to under lockdown and the sense of longing it has evoked.
-The slow-moving diptych reflects the place I find myself in now (London) and the place I have imagined being while on this residency (Belgrade).
+I wanted to reflect the place I found myself in at that time (London) and the place I imagined being while on the residency (Belgrade).
 I set myself the constraint of focusing on one small but impossible gesture: that of opening the door to the Belgrade Art Studio from over 2,000 kilometres away.
 I used images (moving and still) and sounds recorded in and just outside my own home only.
 The slow map/leaf image was a way of experimenting with thinking about our nervous system (and sense of touch) as both a real and imagined place.